-- Define economics and the two branches, Micro and Macro. - Define the economic problems of individuals and countries, as well as the use of the major resources. - Differentiate between the market systems - Apply the concepts of opportunity cost, tradeoffs, and the production possibility model.
+- Define economics and the two branches, Micro and Macro. - Define the economic problems of individuals and countries, as well as the use of the major resources. - Apply the concepts of opportunity cost, tradeoffs, the budget line, and the production possibility model.